HSBC partners with WRI and WWF to scale next generation solutions to climate change

 The partnership aims to bring emerging climate solutions to commercial viability and scale.
 It will do this by supporting sustainable projects that would otherwise face barriers to finance due to insufficient policy and regulatory frameworks, gaps between demand and supply, or a lack of mature measurement tools and business cases.
 By focusing on on-the-ground projects, it will help to catalyse systemic solutions to address climate change, while also delivering for people and nature in key markets.

 The global initiative is backed by US$100 million of philanthropic funding over five years from HSBC to support the projects.
 It forms part of HSBC’s ambitious climate strategy, first announced in October 2020.
-HSBC aims to align its provision of finance to net zero by 2050 or sooner, in line with the Paris Agreement goals, and expects to provide between US$750 billion and US$1 trillion of finance and investment by 2030 to support its customers in the net zero transition.
+HSBC aims to align its provision of finance to net zero by 2050 or sooner, in line with the Paris Agreement goals.
+As part of our ambition to support our customers in their transition to net zero and a sustainable future, we aim to provide and facilitate $750bn to $1tn of sustainable finance and investments by 2030.
 The bank has also pledged to work across the financial sector and beyond to accelerate solutions that will help avoid catastrophic climate change.

 Recognising the urgency of the climate challenge, the Climate Solutions Partnership aims to accelerate change in the short term, to help realise the Paris Agreement goals in the longer term.
 By bringing new solutions to commercial viability and scale, it aims to increase the rate of progress towards a 1.5 degree pathway to net zero.